-As said: for students paying the institutional tuition, the obligatory contribution to the Project Fund is included in the annual sum of € 10.700 which they will have to pay to the ArtEZ University of the Arts to cover for their two years of studies.
-For all others the costs come on top of the tuition:
+As said: for non-EU passport holders and others who are obliged to pay the institutional tuition, the obligatory contribution to the Bread, Bed & Solidarity Student Fund is included in the annual sum which they will have to pay to the ArtEZ University of the Arts to cover for their two years of studies.

-Project Fund 2021-2023: 2 x €1650
+Bread, Bed & Solidarity Student Fund 2021-2023: 2 x €1650 (in 4 installments).

 € 675 to be paid in the second part of 2021,

 € 675 to be paid in the second part of 2022,

-Project Fund 2020-2022: 2 x €1600
+Bread, Bed & Solidarity Student Fund 2020-2022: 2 x €1600

-The payment of 2x € 1.600 as contribution to the Project Fund for the two academic years 2020-2022 must be paid in four instalments:
+The payment of 2x € 1.600 as contribution to the BB&SS Fund for the two academic years 2020-2022 must be paid in four instalments:

 € 650 to be paid in the second part of 2020,

 € 650 to be paid in the second part of 2021,

-Project Fund 2019-2021: 2x € 1550
+Bread, Bed & Solidarity Student Fund 2019-2021: 2x € 1550 (in 4 installments).

 € 650 to be paid in the second part of 2019,

 € 650 to be paid in the second part of 2020,

 This concerns ALL students enrolled in 2019.
 The tuition for non-EU/EER passportholders was substantially lower than for 2020 - 2022.